CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-System-Inventory.md

 author: Cumulus Networks
 weight: 630
 ---
-In addition to network and switch inventory, the Cumulus NetQ UI provides a view into the current status and configuration of the system inventory in a tabular, network-wide view.
+In addition to network and switch inventory, the Cumulus NetQ UI provides a view into the current status and configuration of the software network constructs in a tabular, network-wide view.
 These are helpful when you want to see all data for all of a particular element in your network for troubleshooting, or you want to export a list view.

 Some of these views provide data that is also available through the card workflows, but these views are not treated like cards.
 They only provide the current status; you cannot change the time period of the views, or graph the data within the UI.